g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 For example:
 A software-as-a-service (SaaS) platform updates its user interface using blue-green deployment.
 The new interface is deployed in a green environment and gradually rolled out to users.
 Users seamlessly transition to the new interface without experiencing any downtime or disruptions.

-* Test in Production: Blue-green deployment allows you to test updates or new features in a production-like setting (green) without affecting end users.
+* Test in Production: The deployment allows you to test updates or new features in a production-like setting (green) without affecting end users.
 By doing this, it is ensured that any problems are found and fixed before being deployed to the live environment.

 For example:
 A social media platform introduces a new messaging feature using blue-green deployment.
 The feature is tested in a green environment, allowing the development team to identify and fix any bugs or usability issues before making it available to all users.